wtsi-hgi/irobot/irobot/precache/README.md

       accommodate the request.
 If there's still not enough space, raise an exception.

-  * Instantiate a master entity on the basis of the metadata and the current time (for the last access time) and add it to the precache.
+  * Instantiate an entity on the basis of the metadata and the current time (for the last access time) and add it to the precache.

-  ...If it does exist and a force (data) request is made when no switchover state is present:

-  * Check we still have access to the data object in iRODS.
-If not, raise an appropriate exception.
+* Check we have, are planning to or are in the process of fetching data for the entity.

-  * Fetch its metadata and check it against the master metadata.
-If the modification date and/or checksum haven't changed, then raise a cancellation interrupt.

-  * Check there is space to accommodate the switchover data, metadata and checksums.
 If not:

-    * Attempt to clear invalidatable data from the precache to accommodate the request.
-If there's still not enough space, raise an exception.

-  * Set the switchover state of the entity on the basis of the metadata and update the last access time.

-* Check we have, are planning to or are in the process of fetching data (or switchover data, for a force request) for the entity.
-If not:

   * Enqueue the asynchronous data fetching job.

-  If/when data fetching is queued or in progress and a data or checksum request is made:
+  If/when data fetching is queued and a data request is made:

   * Raise an interrupt to alert the requestor that the fetching job has been submitted, with an estimated completion time (if possible).

-  When data is available and a data request is made:
+  When data is available (or partially available) and a data request is
+  made:

   * Update the entity's last access time.